Tibetan Singing Bowls

 There are two different methods used for the manufacture of singing bowls today.
 Many are still made by hammering a flat sheet of metal over a form until it becomes the shape of a bowl.
 The edges are then folded over and hammered smooth.
 In modern production the inside is often machine polished.
 Hammered bowls are easily recognisable from the hammer marks on the outside.
 These traditionally manufactured bowls are often insisted upon by purists.
 Hammered bowls are often sold as ‘old’ or ‘antique’.
 There are indeed old bowls still around, although the actual date of manufacture of a bowl is seldom proven, and new bowls are often aged artificially.

 More recently many bowls are made by pouring molten metal into a mould.
-Most of the cast bowls favoured by Windhorse Imports are actually made in two pieces, the bowl and the neck, which are then welded together.
+Most of these "cast" bowls are actually made in two pieces, the bowl and the neck, which are then welded together.
 The bowls are then highly polished.
 This method allows the more ‘enclosed’ shapes to be produced, resulting in an improved tonal quality and longer lasting sound.
 As cast bowls are very smooth when finished, they can be decorated by acid etching or even enamelling.
 The smooth edges also make them easier to play.

 There are many different shapes of singing bowls.
 The sound is determined by the shape of the bowl, the mix of metals used and the thickness of the material, as well as the thickness of the rim.